elhui2/Reboot-Project/README.md

 ### Changes in this version

 - Script theme.js cambiado de jquery a js
-- Remove obsolete code
+- Add button color in theme customization
+- Fix bugs

 ### TODO:
 - Layout of categories and blog page and search
-- Make a efficient proccess for the creation of custom resources
+- Make a efficient proccess for the creation of custom css resources
-- Make a widget in the footer